 3- Take a Free Walking Tour with a local company

 This is the best way to understand the history, traditions and legends of the city.
 Exploring the nooks and crannies of the medieval Gothic Quarter with a knowledgeable guide brings it to life.
-On this walking tour you will see the highlights of the area but also the hidden spots, almost impossible to find on your own.
+On this walking tour, you will see the highlights of the area but also the hidden spots, almost impossible to find on your own.

 This is a great way to introduce yourself to the world of Antoni Gaudí and discover 4 of his masterpieces.
 A voyage into the peak of the Catalan Art Nouveau movement of the past century and its most famous architect where the guide will shine a new light into Gaudí’s life and his buildings.

 Nowadays, there are many companies offering these donation-based tours in Barcelona but Runner Bean Tours are the pioneers in the city.
 Ann-Marie, myself and a handful of local guides have been offering these walks since 2010 and we love every minute of it.
 We are a local family-owned company with tours only in Barcelona.
 We believe this is the way to go as it creates that personal touch that makes the experience unforgettable.
 But don’t take our word for it.
-Thousands of happy travelers think so too and you can check all the online reviews!
+Thousands of happy travellers think so too and you can check all the online reviews!

 OUR LOCAL TIP: Try to join the tours at the beginning of your visit.
 Firstly, it will help you understand Barcelona a lot better and this will be quite helpful for the rest of your stay.
 And secondly, the guides can give you plenty of recommendations on attractions to visit, places to eat, etc that you can use during your stay.